IkarosKappler/plotboilerplate/README.md

 - Thanks to Ana Tudor for the Multi-Range-Slider tutorial: https://css-tricks.com/multi-thumb-sliders-particular-two-thumb-case/
 - Thanks to Dean Taylor for the css linear gradient parser howto: https://stackoverflow.com/questions/20215440/parse-css-gradient-rule-with-javascript-regex
 - Thanks to Stefan Gustavson (stegu@itn.liu.se) for the Perlin noise on example C code (https://github.com/MethanePowered/PerlinNoise).
 And for Peter Eastman (peastman@drizzle.stanford.edu) for Perlin noise optimizations.
+- Thanks to Rowan Winsemius for the (https://github.com/rowanwins/smallest-enclosing-circle "inspirational welzl algorithm implementation")

 ## Todos